 Located between Beşiktaş and Kabataş, there a number of other sights in the area worth seeing, such as the neo-baroque Dolmabahçe Camii (Dolmabahçe Mosque), the Dolmabahce Clock Tower, the Palace Collections Museum, and Istanbul Naval Museum.
 If you are interested in seeing the other palaces of Istanbul, why not visit Topkapi Palace or the Beylerbeyi Palace.

 The Dolmabahce Palace opening hours are 9 am and 4 pm; and it is open everyday except Mondays.
-The Dolmabahce ticket price is 60 Turkish Lira and in order to fully understand the Dolmabahçe Palace history, it is required to take a tour.
+The Dolmabahce ticket price is 90 Turkish Lira per person whereas its Harem section is 60 Turkish Lira per person and in order to fully understand the Dolmabahçe Palace history, it is required to take a tour.